 - In an FE institution or sixth form college should provide you with the required school experience and placement for teaching children of compulsory school age (safety permitting)

-- Allow rapid advancement towards excellence in teaching, taking account of/and in relation to the government teaching standards
+- Allow rapid advancement towards excellence in teaching, taking account of/and in relation to the government teacher standards

 In addition to professional development provided as part of the early career framework, during the induction period a range of other development opportunities should also be planned.